 - jaspiner – to chatter/gossip/gab.

 - lisse – smooth.

-- saperlipopette – an old-fashioned exclamation that could roughly translate to “Oh my goodness!” or “Oh my stars!”
+- saperlipopette – good ness me.
+An old-fashioned exclamation that could roughly translate to “Oh my goodness!” or “Oh my stars!”
 It’s a fun word to say and considered very cute today.

 - tristesse – sadness.

 - velours – velvet.
 This word is beautiful but also a faux-ami.
 It was borrowed into English to make the synthetic, inexpensive fabric velour seem more luxurious.
 Interestingly, there is no one-word equivalent of “velour” in French; it’s usually called velours maille.